AlColeNS/search-expiscor/README.md

 ### _Unstructured Content_ ###

 Unstructured content refers to information that either does not have a pre-defined data model or is not organized in a pre-defined manner.
 Examples of unstructured content would include Microsoft Office documents, PDF files, web pages and email messages.
-The following table illustrates how domain objects related to an file shares and web sites can be represented using the framework.
+The following table illustrates how domain objects related to file shares and web sites can be represented using the framework.

 | Domain Object | _Expiscor_ Class | Notes                                                    |
 |  :------------------:| :--------------------:| ------------------------------------------------ |